harinisree19/SQL_Project_Pizza_DB/README.md

 # SQL_Project_Pizza_DB

-This project uses MySQL to analyze and manage pizza sales data.

-It Contains 14 set of Questions that helps to solve business problems and helps in building a interactive dashboard for a management.
+• Developed a MySQL based analysis project for pizza sales data, addressing 14 key business questions.
+The project involved managing and analyzing sales data to solve business problems and which will help to create an interactive dashboard for management, facilitating data-driven decision-making.

 Thank You !